matheusoliveira22/notes/aws/EC2 Storage Options.md

 - Can be assigned to only one instance at a time (except multi-attach feature)
 - They have a provisioned capacity
 - They are locked in an specific AZ
-	- To move an EBS volume from an AZ to another AZ or Region, first you must take an snapshot of it, and then create a new volume in the desired location
+	- To move an EBS volume from an AZ to another AZ, first you must take an snapshot of it, and then create a new volume in the desired location
+	- To move an EBS to another region, you can copy the snapshot to the desired region, and then recreate the volume ther
 - EBS Snapshots features:
 	- Snapshot archive: Archive the snapshot, making it cost way lower (up to 75% less), but you'll need to wait up to 72h to use then when needed
 	- Recicle Bin For Snapshots: Snapshots aren't directly deleted, so you can retrieve then if the deletion was a mistake (configurable from 1 day to up to 1 year after the deletion)